a3bd2lra7man/m7_db/README.md

 1- the databaseName getter

-2- onCreate function passed to the initialization of database (perfect place to create your table)
+2- onCreate function will be passed to the initialization of database (perfect place to create your table)

 3- version which represent the database version ((for migrations))